chejeong/chejeong/README.md

 I am a Data Analytics major at Denison University, a small liberal arts college located in Granville, OH.

-I have experience cleaning data, building machine learning models, and reporting findings in various real-life projects.
+My academic background focuses on transforming data, building models, and analyzing results to derive data-driven insights, and to communicate those findings via papers and presentations.
 I have included a few of my project repositories below.

 </br>